Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Preliminaries

 which shows that $t = (t_1,\dots,t_n) \in \Omega^{(2)}$.

-When some of the components $t_j$ equal $0$, we take $z_j = w_j = 0$, and repeat the midpoint argument above on the logarithmic shadow of the lower dimensional Reinhardt domain obtained by intersecting $\Omega$ with the coordinate axes of the zeroed out components.
+When some of the components $t_j$ of $t$ equal $0$, we take $z_j = w_j = 0$, then repeat the midpoint argument above on the logarithmic shadow of the lower dimensional Reinhardt domain obtained by intersecting $\Omega$ with the coordinate axes of the zeroed out components.
 This lower dimensional domain is also pseudoconvex and its $m$-th Reinhardt powers are obtained by intersecting $\Omega^{(m)}$ with the same coordinate axes.
-The rest of the argument goes through mutatis mutandis, confirming again that $t \in \Omega^{(2)}$. \end{proof}
+The rest of the argument goes through mutatis mutandis, confirming in this case that $t \in \Omega^{(2)}$. \end{proof}